bcnmy/docs/docs/quickexplore/setupnodecli.md

 ```

 From this point we will continue using yarn but you can substitute any of the below commands with npm as well.
 Open the code in your preferred code editor to reference any of the code powering the script and now let's create a configuration object for the CLI to use.
-From your comman line run the command below:
+From your command line run the command below:

 ```bash
 yarn run smartAccount init --network=mumbai